bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

   read.
 Sadly this will likely come at the cost of increased code complexity and a slight performance hit, but it should prove to be worthwhile.

-## {id="brl"} brl (previously various executables) (completion: 25%)
+## {id="brl"} brl (previously various executables) (completion: 90%)

 Various commands have all been moved under the banner of a new, single command:
 `brl`.

-`brl` has only had preliminary work completed thus far.

-Work which has been completed on `brl` includes:
+- `brl strat` simply passes through to `strat` which is described above  Given how frequently `strat` is expected to be used, it makes sense to be accessible without the `brl` prefix.
+However, also including it under `brl` eases discovery for new users.
+- `brl which` which will identify which stratum provides a specified object such as a file or PID.
+- `brl list` which lists strata.
+- `brl fetch` can automatically acquire files from various supported other distros for use as strata.
+It attempts to detect and set up everything necessary to minimize user effort to utilize it.
+It will initially be restricted to a handful of reasonably well tested distros on `x86_64`, but support for other distros and architectures may follow post release.
+- `brl remove` which removes strata.
+- `brl rename` which renames strata.
+- `brl status` which indicates a given stratum is enabled or disabled, as well as if there are any issues with its integration into the rest of the system.
+- `brl enable`, `brl disable`, and `brl reenable` which manage integration and de-integration of specified strata with the rest of the system.
+- `brl hide` and `brl show` which can be used to manage if a given stratum is automatically utilized in certain contexts.
+- `brl alias` and `brl deref` which manage strata aliases.
+- `brl update` which updates the `bedrock stratum`.

-- `brl strat` which simply passes through to `strat`.
+- `brl reload` which applies `/bedrock/etc/bedrock.conf` configuation.
-- Prototyping work for `brl fetch`, a subcommand which automatically acquires strata.
-The prototype supports twelve distros (plus one distro variation): alpine, arch, centos, crux, debian, devuan, fedora, gentoo, opensuse, solus, ubuntu, void, void-musl.
-This is likely the extent of what will be pursued for Poki's initial release, but additional distros may be added with point updates post release.
-- Most of `brl which`, a subcommand which indicates which stratum provides a given object.
-This supports not only executables in your `$PATH` (like the "normal" `which` command), but also filepaths, processes, and xorg windows (provided `xprop` is available).
-- Some tab-completion for `bash`, `zsh`, and `fish`.
-Full tab completion for those three shells is expected for both `strat` and all `brl` subcommands by Poki's release.

-Planned features include:

-- Various stratum management subcommands including: `remove`, `rename`, `enable`, `disable`, `fix`, `ignore`, `unignore`, `alias`, and `deref`.
-- `update`, a subcommand which updates the Bedrock install.
+- `brl version` which prints the current Bedrock Linux version.
-- `report`, a subcommand which creates a report about the current Bedrock system.
-This is intended to be used to aid debugging problems.
+- `brl report` which generates a report used for debugging various possible issues.

+Moreover, limited tab completion has been implemented for `brl` (and `strat`) for `bash`, `fish`, and `zsh.
+Improved tab completion may follow post release.

-## {id="installer-updater"} The installer/updater (completion: 5%)
+## {id="installer-updater"} The installer/updater (completion: 100%)

-The build system produces a single eventual output file, named something along the lines of
+The build system produces a single eventual output file, named:

 	bedrock-linux-${version}-${arch}.sh

-Only preliminary work completed thus far on this feature.

-It is planned to serve three purposes:

-- It will hijack existing Linux distribution installs, converting them into Bedrock installs.
-- It will support installing into a directory for use with "manual" installs.
-- It will support updating existing Bedrock installs of the same major version.
+This can be used to:

+- Hijack a given install of a traditional distro and turn it into a Bedrock Linux install.
+- Update a given Bedrock Linux install.
+	- Note this will only update Poki; it will not support updating a Nyla install.

+There has been discussion about also utilizing this to install Poki to a fresh partition wihtout an existing distro to hijack.
+It is unlikely this will be implemented for Poki's initial release.
+It is unclear if it will be implemented later; further discussion is needed.

-## {id="init"} init (previously brn) (completion: 5%)
+## {id="init"} init (previously brn) (completion: 100%)

 Nyla's `brn` has been renamed to `init` as part of a general move away from the `br*` executable naming pattern.